finos/tracdap/tracdap-runtime/python-ext/plugins/http/README.md

 - Make HTTP endpoints available to models, to use directly in model code
 - Connection settings managed by TRAC for both local and deployed models
 - Supports http.client and urllib3
-- Supports

-Models that make external calls are not considered repeatable, and will be flagged as non-repeatable when they run on the TRAC platform.
+Models that make external calls are not considered repeatable, and will be flagged as not repeatable when they run on the TRAC platform.

 This extension is a pre-release and will be finalized inTRAC 0.10.